 A copy of the ticket or badge of admission to said festival, containing the date or dates and time or times of said festival, together with a statement by the applicant of the total number of tickets to be offered for sale and the best reasonable estimate by the applicant of the number of persons expected to be in attendance.

-A statement of the name and address of the promoters of the festival, the financial backing of the festival and the names of all persons or groups who will perform at said festival.
+A statement of the name and address of the promoters of the festival and the names of all persons or groups who will perform at said festival.

 A statement of the location of the proposed festival, the name and address of the owner of the property on which said festival is to be held and the nature and interest of the applicant therein.